-A large inflated sailing mark will be placed approximately 150-200m south of Middle Island and a motorboat will sit approximately 150-200m north of Round Island.
-The crews will start in between the boat and the mark.
+The start line is marked by a large inflated orange mark placed approximately 200m south of Middle Island.
+The race start boat will be anchored to the south.
+Crews will start in between the boat and the mark.
 Crews will be marshaled and aligned with the aid of a megaphone from the boat.

 Flags and an air horn will mark the start.
 The exact start times and format will be published prior to the event.
-Please refer to the start procedure document for further information.
+Please refer to the Race Briefing document for further information.